nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Platform

-A platform refers to a site or avenue in which a job listing has been publicized.
+A platform refers to a site or avenue in which your job listing has been published.

 Some of the more well known platforms are Linkedin, Indeed, etc.
 - A platform must have a name.